NyiroZsombor/tile-editor/README.md

 ## Usage

-Run file with python.
+Run the main.py file with python.
 Open a terminal in Tile Editor folder

 On Windows:
 ```bash